is1200-example-projects/mcb32tools/README.md

 and start over.
 If you know for certain that only a particular download failed, delete only the failed directory in the downloads directory.

-If make fails in 32 bit MSYS2: run autorebase.bat in the MSYS2 install directory.
+If make fails in 32 bit MSYS2: Close MSYS2 and run autorebase.bat in the MSYS2
+install directory.

 ### Optional: Pre-download the source code
 The source code can be downloaded prior to the building of the toolchain.